lsst/pipelines_lsst_io/install/newinstall.rst

 This Python installation isn't required, but we recommend it.
 See :ref:`newinstall-user-python` if required.

-The Python environment installed by :command:`newinstall.sh` is Miniconda_, a minimal version of Anaconda_.
+The Python environment installed by :command:`newinstall.sh` uses Miniconda_, a minimal version of Anaconda_.
 It provides the version of Python that we are currently using to test and develop the Science Pipelines.

 In this Miniconda environment, :command:`newinstall.sh` installs the libraries and tools needed to build and run the Science Pipelines.